Building Coq Projects¶

 impractical because it means one must chose in advance whether they will use

-a native-capable Coq installation.
+a native-capable Rocq installation.
 In particular, activating native compilation

-forces the recompilation of the whole Coq installation.
+forces the recompilation of the whole Rocq installation.
 See

 command line options for more details.